 In response, Deep South's team looked to the 1,760-ton Terex-Demag CC-8800-1 crawler crane with its 375’ boom operating in an SSL/LSL Configuration and Tele-Superlift mode.
 Further, Deep South also engineered and fabricated custom lifting beams suitable for removing the existing truss bridges and lifting the new bridge spans into place.

 Using a combination of high capacity and maneuverability, crews used the Terex-Demag CC-8800-1 crawler crane with 1,583 kips of Tele-Superlift counterweight with a 98.4’ superlift radius, which facilitated an easier float and minimized down time for counterweight adjustment.
-Steel Track Mats mitigated ground bearing pressures and enabled crews to walk with the load for each lift.
+Steel Track Mats, designed and fabricated by Deep South, mitigated ground bearing pressures and enabled crews to walk with the load for each lift.

 The crew completed seven lifts in 36 hours for each of two outages.